6 big signs of stress

 To add to our woes, the biggest impact of stress is on our focus and concentration.

-The results are startling.
-We are 5x more likely to suffer poor focus and concentration if we're stressed than if we're stress free.
+We are 5 times more likely to suffer poor focus and concentration if we're stressed than if we're stress free.
 Diet and supplements for the brain can help - learn more in 'Best foods and supplements for brain health'.

 Stress and energy

-Stress is an energy sapper, leaving us feeling tired and drained.
+Stress is an energy sapper and causes us to feel tired and drained.

-Energy - or a lack of - is one of the biggest factors affecting our lifestyles, irrespective of stress.
-Work, studying, diet, pandemics, a lack of exercise and 'me time' can all drain our energy.
-Add stress into the mix and our energy levels take a body blow.
+A lack of energy is one of the most common factors affecting our lifestyle, irrespective of stress.
+Work, kids, studying, diet, a lack of exercise and or too little 'me time' can all drain our energy.
+Adding stress into the mix is a body-blow for our energy levels.

-If you're looking for ways to improve your energy and reduce stress through your diet, read our nutritionists blog on 'Tips to boost your energy and reduce your stress.'
+If you're looking for ways to improve your energy and reduce stress through your diet, read our nutritionists advice in 'Tips to boost your energy and reduce your stress.'

-We're more than twice as likely to suffer mood swings if we're suffering high stress rather than manageable stress.
+We're more than twice as likely to suffer mood swings if we're suffering high stress rather than if our stress is manageable.